AlexanderSUS/nodejs2022Q2-service/README.md

 ```
 ### Vulnerability scanning

-After `docker copose up` command will be completed you can scan built images for vulnerabilities
+After `docker compose up` command will be completed you can scan built images for vulnerabilities

 with command